stackbit-projects/bounce-house-47249/content/pages/blog/howtoplanapartycsra.md

 ## Choose your venue

-There are great venues all over
+There are great venues in the CSRA re

 ## Get an estimate for catering